Setting up a branch policy in a SourceCraft repository

 For more information, see Branch policies in SourceCraft.

 You specify the policy configuration for a particular repository and store it in the .sourcecraft/branches.yaml file.
 A configuration stored in the main branch, e.g., master or main, applies to the entire repository.
+You can also set the configuration at the SourceCraft organization level.

 The general policy configuration format in .sourcecraft/branches.yaml is as follows: